Asadullah378/ANN-Bot-For-Street-Fighter/README.md

 - `GameData.csv`: Example dataset for training the model.
 - `scaler.save`: Saved scaler for normalizing inputs during gameplay.
 - `BotModel.h5`: Trained model file for predictions.

 ---

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request for review.
-For significant changes, create an issue to discuss your proposed enhancements.

----